 In collaboration with New York University, an Italian foundation, the Fresco Parkinson Institute, has opened a workshop currently being held in Florence, Italy.

 This international workshop is dedicated to synaptic plasticity and advances in Parkinson’s research.

-The foundation will also launch an international continuing education program for physicians and health professionals in January 2019.
-This program will focus on enhancing prevention for art therapy for people with Parkinson’s disease.
+The foundation has launched an international continuing education program for physicians and health professionals in January 2019.
+This program focuses on enhancing the knowledge of art therapy for people with Parkinson’s disease.